skang29/cp_project/assignment2.md

 ### Q1.
 Initials and color transformation (5 pts)

+After reading video file, I cast video file to double datatype and re-range the video frame to 0 to 1.
+Finally, video frame is converted to YIQ color space.
+Figure 1 is showing each results.

 ```matlab
 %% Q1.
 Initials and color transformation (5 pts)
 disp('Q1.
 Initials and color transformation (5 pts) ...');